Forty Under 40 Hall of Fame: Justin Connolly

 Education: Harvard University (A.B.), Harvard Business School (MBA)

-Favorite way to unwind: Reading to my daughters.
+Favorite way to unwind: See a good movie.

 Person in the industry I'd most like to meet: Bill Belichick.